 This will influence your data collection.
 Moreover, since qualitative data requires trust building between the interviewer and the interviewee it will also determine who you choose as your interviewer.
-WMS has found that interviewers should be as relatable to the respondents as possible, for example sending a woman to interview housewives may get you more candid responses.
+WMS has found that interviewers should be as relatable to the respondents as possible, sending a woman to interview housewives may get you more candid responses than sending a man.

-Top Tips for low cost audience research
+Top tips for low cost audience research